eugenefvdm/multi-tenancy-pwa/README.md

 ### Model Trait

-Add the following trait to your tenant aware models (but not `Tenant.php`):
+Add the following trait to your tenant aware models (but not to `Tenant.php`):

 ```php
 use Eugenefvdm\MultiTenancyPWA\Traits\HasTenantRelationship;